Home

 The cat goddess has also inspired a comics’ character.
 Indeed, she is the protagonist of Marvel Comics’ Bast.
 The goddess Bast is also mentioned in the books Garfield: His 9 Lives (based on characters and stories by Jim Davis) and The Three Lives of Thomasina by Paul Gallico.
 She’s also the inspiration of the novel Per-Bast: A Tale of Cats in Ancient Egypt by Lara-Dawn Stiegler.

-Bastet by Linda Talley and Itoko Maeno
+Bastet a children's book by Linda Talley and Itoko Maeno

-Great Goddesses of Egypt by Barbara S. Lesko
+The Great Goddesses of Egypt by Barbara S. Lesko

 The Complete Gods and Goddesses of Ancient Egypt by Richard H. Wilkinson

-The Cat and the Human Imagination: Feline Images From Bast to Garfield by Katharine M. Rogers
+The Cat and the Human Imagination: Feline Images from Bast to Garfield by Katharine M. Rogers

 Related topics